ifBars/Fiesta-Paradise/index.md

 layout: page
 title: "Home"
 ---

-# Welcome to Fiesta Paradise!

-This site contains the rules and regulations, and the staff/employee handbook for Fiesta Paradise.
-Use the navigation links above to access the sections.
+Welcome to the official website for our Roblox game!
+Use the navigation bar to explore our rules, staff handbook, and join our Discord server.